 Mr. Ottinger joined Axogen as General Counsel and Chief Compliance Officer on June 1, 2020.
-Prior to joining Axogen, Mr. Ottinger most recently served as the Vice President, General Counsel, Chief Administrative Officer, and Secretary of MicroPort Orthopedics Inc., a wholly owned subsidiary of Shanghai-based MicroPort Scientific Corporation a manufacturer of total hip and knee implants, from October 2017 to January 2020.
+Prior to joining Axogen, Mr. Ottinger most recently served as the Vice President, General Counsel, Chief Administrative Officer, and Secretary of MicroPort Orthopedics Inc., a wholly owned subsidiary of Shanghai-based MicroPort Scientific Corporation, a manufacturer of total hip and knee implants, from October 2017 to January 2020.
 From March 2015 until October 2017, Mr. Ottinger served as MicroPort's Vice President, Legal, Compliance, and Human Resources, having joined MicroPort as Associate General Counsel in January 2014.
 From March 2015 until his departure, Mr. Ottinger also served as a member of MicroPort Scientific's Intercontinental Executive and Intercontinental Orthopedics Committees.
 Mr. Ottinger joined MicroPort following his tenure with Buckeye Technologies Inc., where from December 2011 to January 2014 he served as Associate General Counsel, providing a breadth of legal services to the enterprise, with a primary focus on corporate transactions.
 Prior to joining Buckeye Technologies, Mr. Ottinger concentrated his private practice in securities law/litigation and corporate transactions with both an international and domestic focus and used that foundation to develop expertise in corporate compliance and ethics with which he maintains professional certifications.
-Prior to attending law school, Mr. Ottinger worked with Accenture (FKA, Andersen Consulting) as a Management Consultant and with First Horizon Bank (FKA/First Tennessee Bank) in Human Resources delivering management development programs and managing succession planning.
-Mr. Ottinger holds a J.D. from Washington University in St. Louis, an M.Ed. from Vanderbilt University, and a B.A. in Liberal Arts from the Pennsylvania State University.
+Prior to attending law school, Mr. Ottinger worked with Accenture (formerly known as Andersen Consulting) as a Management Consultant and with First Horizon Bank (formerly known as First Tennessee Bank) in Human Resources delivering management development programs and managing succession planning.
+Mr. Ottinger holds a J.D. degree from Washington University in St. Louis, a M.Ed. degree from Vanderbilt University, and a B.A. degree in Liberal Arts from the Pennsylvania State University.

-Eric A. Sandberg, Chief Commercial Officer (Age 56)
+Eric A. Sandberg, Chief Commercial Officer (Age 57)

 Mr. Sandberg has served as Axogen's Chief Commercial Officer since January 2019.
 Mr. Sandberg has extensive leadership experience in commercializing medical technologies.
-He held leadership positions across sales, marketing, corporate accounts, and business development during a 12 plus year career at medical device manufacturers Guidant Corporation and Boston Scientific.
-While at Guidant, Mr. Sandberg built and led commercial teams that challenged the standard of care with innovative new solutions; including the Company's first coronary stent system, which achieved market leadership in three months post launch and generated \$700 million in sales within 15 months.
+He held leadership positions across sales, marketing, corporate accounts, and business development during a twelve plus year career at medical device manufacturers Guidant Corporation and Boston Scientific.
+While at Guidant, Mr. Sandberg built and led commercial teams that challenged the standard of care with innovative new solutions; including Guidant's first coronary stent system, which achieved market leadership in three months post launch and generated \$700 million in sales within fifteen months.
 He built and led the sales organization for CardioDx, a genomic diagnostic company, spearheading efforts to launch and create market demand for the company's inaugural product.
-As President and CEO for Tangent Medical Technologies, Mr. Sandberg led all aspects of the company as it commercialized an innovative IV catheter system.
-Most recently, he served as CEO for Visura Technologies, successfully leading the development, patenting, FDA process, and commercialization of a novel transesophageal echocardiography camera assist device system, and as Chief Business Officer of gene therapy company Rhythm Therapeutics.
-Mr. Sandberg earned an MBA from Harvard Business School and a Bachelor of Science degree from Bradley University.
+As President and Chief Executive Officer for Tangent Medical Technologies, Mr. Sandberg led all aspects of the company as it commercialized an innovative intravenous catheter system.
+Most recently, he served as Chief Executive Officer for Visura Technologies, successfully leading the development, patenting, FDA process, and commercialization of a novel transesophageal echocardiography camera assist device system, and as Chief Business Officer of gene therapy company, Rhythm Therapeutics.
+Mr. Sandberg earned a MBA degree from Harvard Business School and a B.S. degree from Bradley University.

-Maria Martinez, Chief Human Resources Officer (Age 53)
+Maria Martinez, Chief Human Resource Officer (Age 54)